BoilerplateMVC/Marionette-Require-Boilerplate/README.markdown

    **Note**: You do not need a shim configuration for [jQuery](http://www.jquery.com) or [lodash](https://github.com/bestiejs/lodash) because they are both AMD compatible.

    After Require.js is configured, you will notice the `require` method is called.
-The `require` method is asynchronously including all of the files/dependencies passed into the first parameter (jQuery, Backbone, Lodash, mobileRouter, etc) into the page.
+The `require` method is asynchronously including all of the files/dependencies passed into the first parameter (jQuery, Backbone, Marionette, Lodash, AppRouter, etc) into the page.

-   After all of those files are included on the page, two internal jQuery Mobile properties are turned off to allow Backbone.js to handle all of the routing.
+   After all of those files are included on the page, two internal jQuery Mobile properties are turned off to allow Backbone/Marionette to handle all of the routing.

             // Prevents all anchor click handling
             $.mobile.linkBindingEnabled = false;